As many of you will already know, not all Bacopa Monnieri extracts are equal.

 Overall, this classification helps identify Bacopa's common properties - the smell and solubility, along with the effects in the body, based on the molecular composition.

-The effective dosage for Bacopa Monnieri has been established to be at least (but typically) 300mg when using a 55% bacosides extract.
+The effective dosage for Bacopa Monnieri has been established to be at least (but typically) 300mg when using a 55% bacosides extract as tested by UV.
 This means that anything less may not result in the claimed benefits that this herb offers.

 The extract and dosage strengths are especially important when considering a product that contains a proprietary formula.
 Ask the manufacturer for these details, and simply avoid any products for which they won't provide a breakdown of the formula.
 This is a very common practice with most nootropic stacks, so a good guide is if they don't list the standardized extract percentage and source, or if they use anything less than a 50% variant within a formula, avoid the product as you will get better value for money elsewhere.
 More on this later.